wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

 8 bytes to 64 bytes, which translates to 2 to 16 segments.
 Although the compression algorithm is orthogonal to the proposal, the paper indicates that FPC is used.

-To enable the compaction-less feature, each segment in the data storage
+To enable the compaction-less feature, each segment in the data storage is associated with a tag ID register tracking the tag whose data is stored.
+Segments also have valid bits to indicate whether the segment stores data for any of the tags, or it is just inactive.